rudeboybert/MATH241/Lec31 GitHub/GitHub.md

 In the "Git" panel, click "Pull".

 **Note**:  If you are working between two machines and don't want to deal with overlapping changes to the same file, you have to make sure you resync at the end of every work session.
+Otherwise you'll have to **merge** the conflict.
 (I need to learn how to do that.)